bethanygrimm/exoplanet-discovery/README.md

 <h2>Logging and Unit Testing</h2>
 This program includes docstrings and logs.
 Logs for a certain container may be accessed with <code>docker logs [container_ID]</code>, where [container_ID] may be found from the command <code>docker ps</code>.<br>
 To run unit tests, navigate inside a container with the command <code>docker exec -it [container_id] /bin/bash</code> and then navigate to the source directory using <code>cd src</code>.
-The command <code>pytest</code> may be used to automatically run all unit and integration tests.<br>
+The command <code>pytest</code> may be used to automatically run all unit and integration tests.
+There should be 10 tests that pass.<br>

 <h2>Exiting Container</h2>
 After all the desired scripts have been run, use the following commands to stop and remove the containers:<br>